-CHARLOTTE, N.C. - Charlotte-Mecklenburg police said the man arrested days after a woman was killed and her husband hospitalized in a double shooting at their home will face a judge Monday.
+CHARLOTTE, N.C. - Charlotte-Mecklenburg police said the man arrested for the murder of a 71-year-old woman and shooting of her husband in April is no longer facing charges.

-Police charged 50-year-old Tomka Antonio McDowell with first-degree murder, attempted murder, assault with a deadly weapon with intent to kill and possession of a firearm by a convicted felon.
+Police charged 50-year-old Tomka Antonio McDowell with first-degree murder, attempted murder, assault with a deadly weapon with intent to kill and possession of a firearm by a convicted felon two days after the April 3 double shooting.

-Officers said the woman, 71-year-old Santa Acevedo, was shot to death Wednesday night inside her home on Newland Road.
+Officers said the woman, 71-year-old Santa Acevedo, was shot to death April 3 inside her home on Newland Road.

 Her husband was also shot and he was taken to the hospital in critical condition.
 His name has not been released.